-The FBI reported nearly $150 million in real estate fraud losses in the last year.
+The FBI reported nearly $180 million in real estate fraud losses in 2021 alone.

 Scammers are having a field day in the real estate industry today, launching more sophisticated tactics and ripping innocent and unsuspecting victims out of their hard-earned money.
 There are different types of scams out there.
 If you’re buying or selling property in the New York real estate market, this guide will help you understand, so you don’t lose money by dealing with fraudsters posing as professionals.

 Wire fraud in the New York real estate market can happen in many ways.
 Here are two examples:

 The real estate attorney or any other person involved in the transaction may have had their email account compromised.
 Scammers may set up fake websites or use spoofing tactics to spoof a particular phone number or email to make their messages appear like it’s coming from the authentic source.

 Many homebuyers have lost six figures to wire frauds, and many have missed out on purchasing their dream homes after being ripped out of their downpayment or escrow funds.
 But something is almost always off about these emails, and if you’re vigilant enough, you may be able to avoid falling victim to this.

 How can you avoid falling victim to wire frauds?

 - Stay ever-vigilant and try to verify any suspicious request or correspondence